 Enron’s investment program requires steady access to capital.
 Enron seeks equity capital from both public and private sources.

-Enron believed that if A private equity fund was established by Andy to enable Enron to reliably and efficiently access capital to meet some of our needs.
+A private equity fund was established by Andy to enable Enron to reliably and efficiently access capital to meet some of our needs.
+Enron management agreed to test this arrangement to facilitate transactions the company believed were in the best interests of Enron and its shareholders.

-All of these financial arrangements and all of these transactions were entered into to benefit Enron’s investors.
-For example, we entered into a number of transactions to protect our investors from declines in the value of certain Enron investments.
-Not all of these transactions worked out, but they made sense for our investors at the time we did them.
+All of the transactions entered into between Enron and LJM were entered into to benefit Enron and its shareholders.

-involving Andya related party enabled quicklythe quick execution on transactions The reason Andy was an investor and was compensated by LJM was that in order to attract investors to LJM, Andy needed to be able to demonstrate that he had something at stake – something that was riding on LJM’s success.(i.e. without the need for lengthy due diligence).
+Andy’s knowledge of Enron’s business and strategy enabled LJM to be a reliable source of funding capable of quickly agreeing to transactions Enron desired to pursue.
+The reason Andy was an investor and was compensated by LJM was that in order to attract investors to LJM, Andy needed to be able to demonstrate that he had something at stake – something that was riding on LJM’s success..

-We had extensive discussions about having our CFO involved and went to great lengths to ensure that the controls and processes we put in place were adequate and were followed.
+We had extensive discussions among management and the Board of Directors about having our CFO involved and recommended to the Board controls and processes to protect the Company’s interests, which the Board adopted and which were followed in transactions involving LJM.

-These arrangements were fully reviewed by our accountants, outside auditors and our counsel.
-The Board was fully briefed and approved these arrangements.
-We fully and adequately disclosed these arrangements in our SEC filings, including our annual and quarterly reports and our proxy statements.
+These arrangements were implemented in consultation with our accountants, outside auditors and our counsel.
+The Board was fully informed and approved the participation by Andy in LJM.
+We disclosed these arrangements as required in our SEC filings, including our annual and quarterly reports and our proxy statements.

-We did all of these things to serve the best interests of our investors
+We did all of these things to serve the best interests of our shareholders.

 Andy Fastow